-This is a stop-out strategy that calculates a "virtual mid-price equity" rather than real equity.
-Price volatility protection can protect against stop outs in the event of a sudden spread widening, which occurs when a bid price falls suddenly while the ask price rises while the middle price (mid-price) remains constant.
+This is a stop out strategy that calculates a "virtual mid-price equity" rather than real equity.
+Stop Out Protection can protect against stop outs in the event of a sudden spread widening, which occurs when a bid price falls suddenly while the ask price rises while the middle price (mid-price) remains constant.

 Do note that this feature may not be available for some accounts with Unlimited Leverage to achieve a balance between trader benefits and risks.
 Get to know the requirements for unlimited leverage in this article.

-Price volatility protection may delay a stop out until the virtual mid-price equity reaches stop-out conditions.
+Stop Out Protection may delay a stop out until the virtual mid-price equity reaches stop out conditions.

-Exness also reserves the right to revoke Price Volatility Protection from a client’s account, if found to be abusing the tool.
-This includes basing their trading success on the Price Volatility Protection as a feature, rather than a protection tool.
+Exness also reserves the right to revoke Stop Out Protection from a client’s account, if found to be abusing the tool.
+This includes basing their trading success on Stop Out Protection as a feature, rather than a protection tool.

 Calculating virtual mid-price equity

-Let’s compare standard stop out to price volatility protection in an example:
+Let’s compare standard stop out to Stop Out Protection in an example:

 A trader has an account balance of USD 100.